Assyrian conquest of Aram: Background

 Following the Late Bronze Age collapse, the Arameans quickly came to dominate much of the Levantine inland.
 They formed Aramean states, a patch network of small kingdoms throughout Syria and Upper Mesopotamia, bringing them into direct contact and threat with the civil war-ridden Middle Assyrian state.

 These Aramean states included: Aram-Damascus, Hamath, Bit Adini, Bit Bahiani, Bit Hadipe, Aram-Bet Rehob, Aram-Zobah, Bit-Zamani, Bit-Halupe and Aram-Ma'akah, as well as the Aramean tribal confederations of the Gambulu, Litau and Puqudu in the region of Babylon.
 Most of the northwestern Aramean states were also Neo-Hittite states (states following the Hittite imperial tradition).

 On other hand, along the Mediterranean coast in modern day Lebanon, Phoenician city states such as Tyre, Sidon, Arwad, Beirut, Simyra, Onoba and Tarshish managed to survive the collapse and flourished in maritime trade across the Mediterranean Sea.
 Further east the Sutean, Aramean and Arab tribes formed confederations in the Syrian Desert and the Middle Euphrates region.

-Further south in the region of modern day Israel and Jordan were Hebrew and Canaanite-spreaking Biblical kingdoms of Israel, Judah, Ammon, Edom and Moab.
+Further south in the region of modern day Israel and Jordan were Hebrew and Canaanite-speaking Biblical kingdoms of Israel, Judah, Ammon, Edom and Moab.
 There was also the Arab tribe of the Qedarites.
 In addition, the region of the modern day Gaza Strip was settled by the Philistines, who originated in the Aegean sea.